MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-active-directory-hybrid-identity.md

 - In a multiregional organization, deploy Domain Services into the region that hosts the core platform components.
 You can only deploy Domain Services into a single subscription.
 You can expand Domain Services to further regions by adding up to four more [replica sets](/entra/identity/domain-services/concepts-replica-sets) in separate virtual networks that are peered to the primary virtual network.
 To minimize latency, keep your core applications close to, or in the same region as, the virtual network for your replica sets.

-- When you deploy AD DS domain controllers in Azure, deploy them across [availability zones](/azure/reliability/availability-zones-overview) for increased availability and consider deploying ADDS domain controllers into multiple Azure regions for increased  resiliency.
+- When you deploy AD DS domain controllers in Azure, deploy them across [availability zones](/azure/reliability/availability-zones-overview) for increased availability and consider deploying AD DS domain controllers into multiple Azure regions for increased resiliency.
 For more information, see [Create VMs in availability zones](/azure/virtual-machines/create-portal-availability-zone) and [Migrate VMs to availability zones](/azure/reliability/migrate-vm).

 - Authentication can occur in the cloud and on-premises, or on-premises only.
 As part of your identity planning, explore the [authentication methods for Microsoft Entra ID](/entra/identity/hybrid/connect/choose-ad-authn).